slittorin/home-assistant-maintenance/README.md

 I followed the instructions in [After SSD disk crash, restore of data from MySQL to InfluxDB](https://github.com/slittorin/home-assistant-maintenance/blob/main/README.md#after-ssd-disk-crash-restore-of-data-from-mysql-to-influxdb), with adaptions for the data.

-In total 116 sensors was restored.
+In total 116 sensors was restored.\
+This is vastly lower than 142 sensors for above, and 230+ sensors in total.